 It is true that not all the visitors to your site would be well versed in the nuances of web designing to be able to tell how good or bad your site is from a technical viewpoint.
 But intuitively, even a layman knows a website that allows him ease of access and navigation from a site that is just too clunky and where nothing works.
 Your customer may not be able to tell serif from sans- but that is no excuse to not match your fonts!
 In fact, a huge percentage of your repeat traffic depends on how well you design your site.

 There is more to creating a good web design than just putting things in the right place.
 Rules matter like the use of white space and the rule of quarters, but even surgical precision can fall flat if there is no depth and context to the design.
-Some tips that may help you find the ‘X’ factor to wow your visitors are given below.

 It would indeed be a great world where robots did all the menial work, but for now it is humans who use the net and humans who visit your site.
 Designing for members of the species Homo sapiens translates to an easy to use interface that focuses on people’s actions.
 Your website design needs to meld with the expectations of your customers.
 You cannot keep your user guessing about what he is supposed to do next.